indgy/LittleBigTable/Readme.md

 Simply add a drop down and add the '' function.
 This is limited to between 1 and 100 rows.

+Check the Complete example for details.

 #### Adding a search box

 A search box can be used to filter your remote data.

 Add the code for the search box, ensuring it is inside the  component div (the one with the x-data attribute) and add the following ''

+Check the Complete example for details.

 #### Making columns sortable